Alqen/headless-vector-search/docs/alqen-wiki.md

     relevant keywords.
 This helps in refining SEO strategies and ensuring the product remains competitive.

----
+### Reverse ASIN:

-**Reverse ASIN:** Decode the keyword strategy of any product with the Reverse ASIN tool.
+Decode the keyword strategy of any product with the Reverse ASIN tool.
 By inputting an ASIN, this tool reveals all the keywords it ranks for, providing invaluable insights into its SEO blueprint.